P-H-B-D/PreImage/README.md

 # PreImage
+PreImage is a util for making lightweight python deployments simple by automatically optimizing dependency trees.

 ### TODO:
 - support for local imports (e.g. from . import file)
 - Test aliased imports (e.g. import numpy as np)